 Vision vs Mission: the difference

-The VISION articulates the company’s medium to long-term goals and aspirations.
+The company VISION statement articulates the company’s medium to long-term goals and aspirations.
 Looking 5-10+ years into the future, and if everything goes right, this is how the company will change the world.
 To be powerful and inspiring, it should be compelling, meaningful and boldly ambitious, capturing the essence of why the company exists and what it would make happen if anything were possible.

-There are companies who choose to have a mission or a vision.
+Companies find mission statement definition easier than the defining the vision and there are companies who choose to have a mission or a vision.
 I believe that one doesn’t work without the other.
 Both are critical.

 The Do’s and Don’ts of mission and vision statements

 - Use clichéd, overused jargon (such as describing your company as ‘the leading provider,’ the ‘best-in-class’ and so on.)

 - Muddle together your goals, strategies, aspirations, values and philosophy

 - Make it understandable only to insiders or employees

 - Write one just because you think you ‘should’

 - Articulate a tangible, specific yet ambitious goal in your vision statement